Exus Blog Article

 Efficiency will be more important than ever as economies begin to emerge from the worst effects of the crisis.
 There is still plenty of debt to recover and NPL ratios remain high - but if your collections strategy is built on exploiting a flagging economy, it’s short-sighted.

 If demand is reduced as the economy improves (and the economy will always, eventually, improve) you have to reduce your bottom line on the cost side.
-Collecting structured customer data helps profile your entire collections cycle, and allows you to analyse your particular strengths or weaknesses.
+Collecting structured customer data helps profile your entire collections cycle, and allows you to analyze your particular strengths or weaknesses.

 While you can’t stand by and wait for an economic crisis to enact effective collections, the right tools help you assess credit risk and monitor early warning signs and threats of delinquency.

-For the customers you’re serving, specialised collections and recovery systems allow you to make the right offer at the right time able to improve collections performance, raise self-cure rates and increase the chances of successful recovery.
+For the customers you’re serving, specialized collections and recovery systems allow you to make the right offer at the right time able to improve collections performance, raise self-cure rates and increase the chances of successful recovery.
 No top hats or gimmicks are necessary.